pivotal-gordon-krull/earlgrey-bootcamp/README.md

 In order to complete this task, create at least one of each: custom matcher, action, an assertion and implement them in your tests.

+Read through the Earl Grey API page to get a feel for each of the different Earl Grey APIs as well as examples of custom matchers, actions and assertions.
+Build from those examples in your own tests.

 ## Task #4: Stubbing network requests

 ##### Useful material and links: